neondatabase-labs/neon_local_vs_code_extension/README.md

 ## Features

-- Configure Neon API key and project settings
+- **Secure Authentication**: Sign in with OAuth or import a persistent API key
+- **Secure Token Storage**: All tokens are encrypted and stored using VS Code's SecretStorage API
 - Create, switch between, and delete Neon database branches
 - Start and stop local proxy with support for both PostgreSQL and Neon Serverless drivers
 - Status bar indicator showing current branch